kkestell/kestell.org/src/content/projects/general-chang.md

 draft: false
 ---

-TODO
+General Chang automatically downloads all photos and videos posted to any Telegram channel or group that he's a member of.

+Chang responds to messages that mention his name along with either the "status" or "show" command.
+For "status," he replies with the count of downloaded photos and videos.
+For "show," he sends a random downloaded photo.

 ## Source

-The source code for General Chang is available on [GitHub](https://github.com/kkestell/telegram-bot).
+The source code for General Chang is written in C# and is available on [GitHub](https://github.com/kkestell/telegram-bot).

 ## License